jessepharrison/jessepharrison.github.io/_pages/teaching.md

 - [Data Analysis with R](https://github.com/csc-training/da-with-r-remote) (introductory course on data wrangling, plotting and statistics)
 - [Microbial Community Analysis with Chipster](https://github.com/csc-training/chipster-microbial) (intermediate course on amplicon data analysis)

+Data Analysis with R is also taught as the University of Helsinki course [KLTO-132](https://courses.helsinki.fi/en/klto-132).

 ### Upcoming courses

 Upcoming courses may be public or private (private course hosts indicated in brackets).
 For public course registrations, [visit the CSC Customer Training website](https://www.csc.fi/en/training).

 Data Analysis with R:
+- Dec 13-15 2021 (Univeristy of Helsinki; KLTO-132)
 - Nov 16-18 2021 (University of Helsinki)

 ### Past courses